v-harrishe/azure-docs/articles/app-service/faq-configuration-and-management.md

 ## How do I determine which version of .NET version is installed in App Service?

-The quickest way to find the version of Microsoft .NET that's installed in App Service is by using the Kudu console.
+The quickest way to find the version of Azure .NET that's installed in App Service is by using the Kudu console.
 You can access the Kudu console from the portal or by using the URL of your App Service app.
-For detailed instructions, see [Determine the installed .NET version in App Service](/archive/blogs/waws/how-to-determine-the-installed-net-version-in-azure-app-services).
+For detailed instructions, see [Determine the installed .NET version in App Service](https://docs.microsoft.com/archive/blogs/waws/how-to-determine-the-installed-net-version-in-azure-app-services).

 ## Why isn't Autoscale working as expected?